mongodb-js/vscode-mongodb-language/README.md

 ![example](./example.png)

-The MongoDB language was built for [the official MongoDB VSCode plugin](https://github.com/mongodb-js/vscode) that introduces a new `.mongodb` extension for its playground.
-Will work with any file though that has the `.mongodb` extension.
+The MongoDB language is built for [the official MongoDB VSCode plugin](https://github.com/mongodb-js/vscode) that introduces a new `.mongodb` extension for its playground, but can be used as a MongoDB language support for any other plugin that needs the `.mongodb` extension.

 ## How to install